anirbrhm/Audio-Event-Detection/README.md

 # Audio-Event-Detection
 Audio Event Detection and Audio Tagging

-Check MLSP_Report and Readme.txt file to know all details.
+Check MLSP_Project_Report and Readme.txt file to know all details.